mirzaakhena/zapp/README.md

 ./build.sh
 ```

-Server executable file will be on `server/dist/`
+Server executable file will be on `backend/dist/`

 Run it by
 ```
-cd server/dist/
+cd backend/dist/
-./experimenfx1
+./coffeeshop
 ```

 Open browser then access `http://localhost:8081`

-## RULES FOR SERVER (BACKEND)
+## BACKEND structure

 ### Repository
 Is the source of data.
 It can be database, file, webservice, or anything.